-May 11, 1998: As part of his mission to turn Apple around, Steve Jobs spells out the company’s Mac operating system strategy going forward.
+May 11, 1998: As part of his mission to turn Apple around, Steve Jobs spells out the company’s strategy for the Mac operating system going forward.

 The company will ship Mac OS 8.5 and the first customer release of an OS called Rhapsody that fall, he says at Apple’s Worldwide Developers Conference in San Jose, California.
-The big news, however, is that Apple is hard at work creating a major new operating system called OS X, scheduled to arrive the following year.
+The big news, however, is that Apple is hard at work creating a major new operating system called OS X.

 Bringing a new operating system to Apple provided the impetus for Jobs to rejoin the company in the late 1990s.
-In his years away from Apple, Jobs founded a new company called NeXT.
-At first, NeXT made computers, but by 1993 this strategy failed and Jobs focused the company on producing software instead.
+In his years away from Apple after his failed boardroom coup in 1985, Jobs founded a new company called NeXT.
+At first, NeXT made computers.
+But by 1993, this strategy failed.
+Jobs then focused the company on producing software.

 Around this time, Jobs returned to Apple when the company acquired NeXT with the goal of developing a new operating system.

 In July 1997, Apple introduced Mac OS 8.
-While well-received commercially and critically, it didn’t represent the top-to-bottom refresh of Mac OS many deemed necessary.
+While well-received commercially and critically, it didn’t represent the top-to-bottom refresh of the Macintosh operating system many deemed necessary.

-Mac OS 8.5 was therefore something of a stopgap, although it did introduce a few neat features like the Sherlock search utility, various performance upgrades, antialiasing font smoothing, themes which could change the default Apple Platinum look, and more.
+Mac OS 8.5 was therefore something of a stopgap.
+However, it did introduce a few neat features like the Sherlock search utility, antialiasing font smoothing, themes that could change the default Apple Platinum look and various performance upgrades.
 It ultimately shipped on October 17, 1998.

-Rhapsody, meanwhile, supposedly would smooth the transition of Mac OS to an operating system based on NeXT’s technology.
+Apple’s Rhapsody operating system, meanwhile, supposedly would smooth the transition of Mac OS to an OS based on NeXT’s technology.
 It used NeXTSTEP 4.2 as its starting point, then Apple-ized it using a look and feel that resembled OS 8.
 A Rhapsody Developer Release shipped in August 1997, but no home version ever came out.

 The birth of Mac OS X

-In hindsight, Apple’s strategy of focusing on two different operating systems, which would then fold into one, confused people — especially given the radical simplification Jobs was carrying out on the software side.
+In hindsight, Apple’s strategy of focusing on two different operating systems, which would then fold into one, confused people.
+It seemed especially strange given the radical simplification Jobs pursued on the software side.

-But this was also an incredibly exciting time to be an Apple fan, with Jobs painting a compelling picture of how the next few years of computing would play out.
+Nonetheless, this was an incredibly exciting time to be an Apple fan.
+Jobs painted a compelling picture of how the next few years of computing would play out.

 What are your memories of Apple from this time?
 Leave your comments below.